 Now here we should allow Magento to use enough PHP memory (it is recommended that PHP should be allowed 512 MB of RAM).
 To do that, run the commands below to open the configuration file:

 Search for the line ‘memory_limit‘ in the file:

 ### and change the value to 512 ###

 Step 7.
 Accessing Magento.

 Magento will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/ or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Magento.
 Thanks for using this tutorial for installing Magento eCommerce on your CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Magento website.